Beichen1996/COSIN/cross-client-contrastive/contrastive_learning/readme.md

 ## For reimplement
 As contrastive learning spends a large amount of running time(maybe few days), you can implement this method with our pretrained model weight to skip this contastive learning training stage.
 The pretrained model weight is located in the "../feature_extraction" folder and you can extract the DDE feature with the pretrained contrastive encoder at that folder.
+As the weights are large files, please download them from the webpage in https://github.com/Beichen1996/DDE/tree/main/cross-client-contrastive/feature_extraction/pretrain .